madoushi/sbt-sass/README.md

 #### sassOptions

-To pass additonal options to `sass` this setting can be used.
+To pass additional options to `sass` this setting can be used.
 To use `compass` for example use the following:

     sassOptions in Assets ++= Seq("--compass", "-r", "compass")

+#### sassGenerateMinifiedOutput

+Defines if a minified css file (named *.min.css) should be created in addition to the unminified file for each sass file not starting with an underscore (default is true).

+Disabling the minified version improves compilation speed (needs about half the time then) because each version needs a separate invocation of sass.
+You can alternatively use [sbt-css-compress](https://github.com/noisycr1cket/sbt-css-compress) for creating the minified version only when creating a package for production.

+For disabling the minified version (and improving compilation speed), use the following:

+    sassGenerateMinifiedOutput in Assets := false

 ## Development